 · Have a holiday movie marathon

 Create new traditions.
-If anything, this year has given us the opportunity to think creatively and begin new family traditions.
+If anything, the pandemic has given us the opportunity to think creatively and begin new family traditions.
 Here are a few ideas to get you started:

 · Send care packages to loved ones.
 Mail holiday treats or small gifts to friends and family and open them together over Zoom or Facetime.